I am the prestigious Attila the Hun chair here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

 That has stopped in recent months.

-And when they tell you that the sheikhs and others who used to side with the insurgents are now siding with our side, and you meet those sheikes in a public market where they embrace openly our military personnel, you've got real signs of progress on the ground.
+And when they tell you that the sheikhs and others who used to side with the insurgents are now siding with our side, and you meet those sheikhs in a public market where they embrace openly our military personnel, you've got real signs of progress on the ground.

 Right.

-But this is this is what he said first about I think we're making progress.
+It's my mistake, but this is what he said first about it.

-Uh when I spoke with the generals and the troops on the ground and Ambassador Crocker, there's still a lot of challenges, but noticeable and important progress, and I think we need to try to work together to make this thing a success.
+When I spoke with the generals and the troops on the ground and Ambassador Crocker, there's still a lot of challenges, but noticeable and important progress.

 We have a strategic interest in seeing that this mission succeeds.

-We have a moral responsibility to the Iraqi people and the region, and I think uh we're seeing signs of progress, and it is worth letting Ambassador Crocker and General Proteus have their time and breathing room.
+And it is worth letting Ambassador Crocker and General Proterias have their time and breathing room.

 Yeah, exactly.